 The effect on NYHA class rating was inconsistently reported.
-The CIBIS trial found that significantly more patients taking bisoprolol improved by at least one NYHA class (21% vs 15%; p=0.03) but there was no differences in patients that deteriorated by at least one class (13% vs 11%).
+The CIBIS trial found that significantly more patients taking bisoprolol improved by at least one NYHA class (21% vs. 15%; p=0.03) but there was no differences in patients that deteriorated by at least one class (13% vs. 11%).
 Results were mixed for carvedilol.
-Two trials^{69, 70} showed carvedilol to be superior to placebo in improving the overall NYHA class distribution, but in two other trials^{68, 72} carvedilol had no effect.
-Significant improvement in NYHA class was reported in the MUCHA trial of Japanese patients with heart failure.75 Metoprolol tartrate did not significantly improve NYHA class in either of two trials.
-In the MERIT-HF trial, metoprolol CR increased the proportion of patients that improved by at least one NYHA class overall (28.6% vs 25.8%; p=0.003).
-A posthoc analysis found the same effect in a subgroup of patients with baseline NYHA class III-IV and LVEF < 25% (46.2% vs 36.7%; p=0.0031).80 By contrast, carvedilol did not reduce progression of heart failure in COPERNICUS.
+Three trials suggest carvedilol is superior to placebo in improving the overall NYHA class distribution.^{76, 77, 82} This includes the MUCHA trial of Japanese patients with heart failure.82 In three other trials, including a subset of dialysis patients with heart failure,83 carvedilol had no effect.^{75, 79, 83} Metoprolol tartrate did not significantly improve NYHA class in either of two trials.
+In the MERIT-HF trial, metoprolol CR increased the proportion of patients that improved by at least one NYHA class overall (28.6% vs. 25.8%; p=0.003).
+A post-hoc analysis found the same effect in a subgroup of patients with baseline NYHA class III-IV and LVEF < 25% (46.2% vs. 36.7%; p=0.0031).89 By contrast, carvedilol did not reduce progression of heart failure in COPERNICUS.

-Exercise Capacity
+Exercise capacity

-The carvedilol trials^{68-70, 72} were consistent in showing equivalency to placebo in exercise capacity improvement as measured by both the 6-minute walk and 9-minute treadmill tests.
+The carvedilol trials^{75-77, 79} were consistent in showing equivalency to placebo in exercise capacity improvement as measured by both the 6-minute walk and 9-minute treadmill tests.
 Results of treadmill testing (modified Naughton protocol) were mixed in two placebo controlled trials of metoprolol.

-Quality of Life
+Quality of life